-Compound butter can be made either sweet or savory, and they can be used to either finish off a dish at the table or used to enhance the flavor of a food as it is cooking.
+Compound butter can be made either sweet or savory, and it can be used to either finish off a dish at the table or used to enhance the flavor of a dish as it is cooking.

-Herb butter - just a compound butter that has been made with herbs - is one of my favorites.
+Herb butter—a compound butter that has been made with herbs—is one of my favorites.
 You can make it ahead, use any herbs you like, and then dole it out as you need it to make even weeknight dishes seem extra special.